Asiya Andrabi

 Asiya Andrabi is a Kashmiri separatist and founding leader of Dukhtaran-e-Millat.
 This group is part of the separatist organisation All Parties Hurriyat Conference in the Kashmir valley.
 Government of India has declared it as a "banned organization".
 The organisation claims that it aims for the freedom of Kashmir from India.

 Asiya Andrabi remains one of the most important women separatists in the valley.
 Asiya Andrabi was married to Qasim Faktoo (a founding member of the Hizbul Mujahideen) in 1990.
-Her husband is in jail since 1992.
+Her husband has been in jail since 1992, convicted of murder.
 By then, Asiya was already the head of Kashmir's biggest network of 'women jihadis' (as she describes her 'lieutenants of Dukhtaran-e-Millat').

 Asiya Andrabi has taken part in various protests in the Kashmir valley.
 She is best known for supporting Masarat Alam in the 2010 Kashmir unrest across Kashmir by using her village network of Dukhtaran-e-Millat operatives for rally support.
 She hoisted the Pakistan flag and sang the Pakistani national anthem in Kashmir on 25 March 2015.
 Later on, she was booked for unfurling the Pakistan flag on its national day in Srinagar.
 On 12 September 2015, she slaughtered a cow and released a video in a bid to defy the ban on sale of beef in Jammu and Kashmir.

 On 6 July 2018 Asiya was taken into custody by the National Investigation Agency (NIA), India's federal anti-terror organisation, for allegedly "waging war against India" and other unlawful activities.

 Personal life and education

 Asiya did her BSc in Biochemistry.
 She did her post graduation in Arabic from Kashmir University.
 She married Ashiq Hussain Faktoo in 1990.
-As of 2015, Asiya's husband Dr. Faktoo has been in jail for 23 years.
+As of 2015, Asiya's husband Faktoo has been in jail for 23 years.

-Her younger son, 15-year-old Ahmed bin Qasim, is in class IX in Srinagar while her older son, 22-year-old Muhammad bin Qasim, is living with Andrabi's elder sister in Malaysia.
-He is the captain of his university cricket team.
+Her younger son, 15-year-old Ahmed bin Qasim, was in class IX in Srinagar while her older son, 22-year-old Muhammad bin Qasim, was living with Andrabi's elder sister in Malaysia in 2015.
+He was the captain of his university cricket team in 2015.
 Most of Asiya’s relatives have shifted to Pakistan, Saudi Arabia, England and Malaysia.
 One of her nephews, Zulqarnain is a captain in the Pakistan Army and a second nephew Irtiyaz-un-Nabi is an aeronautical engineer and lecturer in the International Islamic University, Islamabad.

 Andrabi founded her religious beliefs on the teachings of the neo-fundamentalist Jamiat Ahl-e-Hadith, which adheres to the pristine teachings of Islam as to accept everything which is good according to religious text and reject what has not been enjoined by the Islamic Shariah.